How Marcus Stroman’s first season with the Cubs set him up to be ‘the guy’ in 2023

 CINCINNATI — Last April, right-hander Marcus Stroman was searching for his rhythm.

-Later in the season – after batting COVID-19, rushing back and landing on the injured list with inflammation in his right shoulder – he and pitching coach Tommy Hottovy would refine Stroman’s posture at his balance point.
-And he would get back to leaning on his sinker, after an early emphasis on his four-seamer.
+Later in the season — after battling COVID-19, rushing back and landing on the injured list with inflammation in his right shoulder — he and pitching coach Tommy Hottovy would refine his posture at his balance point.
+And he would get back to leaning on his sinker after an early emphasis on his four-seamer.

 This year, he has a head start.

-“It’s always good to have the foundation of things you’ve worked through the year before, and then have those guys back and be able to build on it,” pitching coach Tommy Hottovy said in a conversation with the Sun-Times.
+“It’s always good to have the foundation of things you’ve worked through the year before, and then have those guys back and be able to build on it,” Hottovy said in a conversation with the Sun-Times.

 A rainout in Cincinnati pushed Stroman’s second start of the season from Wednesday to Friday, facing the Rangers after the off day.
-And he’s off to a strong start after throwing six shutout innings against the Brewers on Opening Day, even while acknowledging that the pitch clock was a “big adjustment.”
+Stroman’s off to a strong start after throwing six scoreless innings against the Brewers on Opening Day, even while acknowledging that the pitch clock was a “big adjustment.”

-Stroman points to the second half of last season as an example of his value in a rotation.
-After returning from the IL, he posted a 2.56 ERA in 16 starts.
-He finished the season on an especially high note, allowing one run in his last two outings combined.
+Stroman points to the second half of last season as an example of his value in the rotation.
+After returning from the IL, he posted a 2.56 ERA in 16 starts and finished the season on an especially high note, allowing one run in his last two outings combined.

 “I felt like that was truly reminiscent of who I could be as a pitcher,” Stroman said recently.

-Stroman’s performance last year isn’t the only thing that will serve as a jumping off point.
+His performance last season isn’t the only thing that will serve as a jumping-off point.
 The ups and downs of the first half of the 2022 season also strengthened the relationship between him and his new pitching coaches.

 “He knows now that I know the right things to look for in-game for him to keep him on track,” Hottovy said.